fygar256/general-assembler-axx/README.md

 $SP=0x30
 ```

-If we write the symbols B, C, D, E, H, L, A, BC, DE, HL, SP as 0, 1, 2, 3, 4, 5, 7, 0x00, 0x10 respectively Define as ,0x20,0x30.
-Symbols are not case sensitive.
+Write “$B,C,D,E,H,L,A,BC,DE,HL,SP” to define the symbols B,C,D,E,H,L,A,BC,DE,HL,SP as 0,1,2,3,4,5,7,0x00,0x10,0x20,0x30, respectively.
+Symbols are case-insensitive.

-If there are multiple definitions of the same symbol in a pattern file, the new ones will override the old ones.
-That is,
+If there are multiple definitions of the same symbol in the pattern file, the new one updates the old one.
+I.e.,

 ```
 $B=0